tchoi8/teachingasart2018/assignments/2_Curriculum/Sam_Hains.md

 _Open plan classroom, Learning Exchange NSW_

 The curriculum is delivered through a composeable virtual space that is developed and maintained by students and teachers.
-Each area of study is a virtual community with an function of something comparable to a wiki.
+Each area of study is a virtual community with a function of something comparable to a wiki.
 It will also contain the preliminary tools and syllabus for teaching.
 This might include:
 * plans for digital/actual social engagement
 * diverse reading lists
 * instructions for participation a financial system simulation